richardikeda/nox3-language-plugin/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/com.enterscript.nox3languageplugin.svg)](https://plugins.jetbrains.com/plugin/com.enterscript.nox3languageplugin)

 <!-- Plugin description -->
 nox3-language is an IntelliJ Platform plugin that adds support for X3-Language (4GL) used in Sage ERP X3.

-#### This is not an official plugin; it is an independent development based on the X3 plugin for Sage ERP.
+It is not an official Sage product but an independent community effort.

-Everyone can contribute.

-In the future we will implement:

-- A way to generate `com.enterscript.nox3languageplugin` packages
-- Function and call verification
-- An unofficial way of working with code versions of .src on X3.
-- Dark theme
-- AutoComplete of classes, functions, subprogs, and references.

-The plugin is available on the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/com.enterscript.nox3languageplugin).
+Get it from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/com.enterscript.nox3languageplugin) or install it directly via your IDE.

 Thanks for your contributions!